richeyward/richeyward.github.io/content/posts/digitron/mhrd/03-mhrd-buses/index.md

 ## Understanding Multiple Bits

 In a single-bit system, `1` and `0` are the only values available.
-To represent the number `2`, however, we need an additional input.
-When that input is active, it indicates the presence of `2` in the total value.
-Each additional input represents higher powers of 2.
+To represent the number `2`, however, we need an additional bit.
+When that bit is active, it indicates the presence of `2` in the total value.
+Each additional bit represents higher powers of 2.
 For example, the third bit represents `4` and the fourth bit represents `8`.
 Here’s a simple breakdown:

 ```md